Timeframe modifiers for behavior criteria in queries

 Using time frame modifiers for behavior criteria gives you much more control.

-- Timeframe for behavior modifiers in queries created prior to 8.5 automatically convert to at any time when the org upgrades.
+- Timeframe for behavior modifiers in queries created before 8.5 automatically converts to at any time when the org upgrades.

-- You can use timeframe modifiers against behavior criteria within decision diamond rules of your program.
+- You can use timeframe modifiers against behavior criteria within the decision diamond rules of your program.

 - You cannot build timeframe modifiers against behavior criteria within the entrance rules of your program.